-One of the key facilities is the flow equalization storm water tank with an internal capacity of 10,000 m3, where industrial wastewater, storm water, and meltwater are gathered before filtering.
+One of the key facilities is the flow equalization storm water tank with an internal capacity of 10,000 m, where industrial wastewater, storm water, and meltwater are

 The launch ceremony of this green facility was timed to coincide with the anniversary of Chelyabinsk Pipe Plant (CHTPZ).
 Federal and regional officials as well as the Company's top managers took part in the ceremony.